By: Scott Converse

 While these tools are helpful, I find that it is equally important to have a facilitator with some knowledge about the problem being addressed and to have a clear plan on how decision making will occur during the session.

 It’s easy to set up a problem-solving meeting, but the real work is having the necessary pieces in place for that meeting to be a success.
 At the Wisconsin School of Business Center for Professional & Executive Development, we can help provide you and your group with the tools to be successful.
-You can learn more techniques for process improvement, data-driven problem solving, group dynamics, and making work better in Business Process Improvement Using Lean Six Sigma and Performance Metrics, now in-person and online.
+You can learn more techniques for process improvement, data-driven problem solving, group dynamics, and making work better in Business Process Improvement Using Lean Six Sigma and Performance Metrics.